Supporting church planters as missionaries.

 I made a 3rd suggestion.
 “The board wouldn’t let me try that,” came the reply.

 My pastor had been in our community for 13 years.
 He loved our community longer than I had and more than I did.
-He had come about his tenacious patience honestly through the oilfield boom and busts of the economy, expressing the calm conversational tone of a native Texan, but in actuality was “just a Pentecostal kid from Arkansas.”
-He was direct and to the point when he needed to be.
-When it came to ministry he was right almost every single time.
+He had come about his tenacious patience honestly through the oilfield booms and busts of the economy, expressing the calm conversational tone of a native Texan, but in actuality was “just a Pentecostal kid from Arkansas.”
+When it came to ministry, he was right almost every single time.

-The church wasn’t more than 50 folks when he got there.
-But now was 500-800 attendees in an 8,000 person rural town.
-But still a large portion of our community were not churchgoers even though there were 38 churches in the community.
-“The ground is pretty well plowed here,” he would say.
+The church had grown from around 50 folks to 500-800 attendees in an 8,000 person rural Texas town.
+But still many in our community were not churchgoers even though there were 38 local churches.
+“The ground is pretty well plowed here,” Pastor would say.

 I made another suggestion.
 What about multi site, or church planting?
-Turns out a courageous Sunday School leader was already in the process of leading a Sunday School class to begin a process of launching a church.
+Turns out a courageous Sunday School leader was already in leading a Sunday School class to help launch a church.
 In Booker 20 minutes away?
 No. Borger, 1 hour away?
 No. In Amarillo 2 hours away?…No….In Chipata Zambia, Africa.

-My pastor said, “Joe, sometimes the best thing a pastor can do is get out of the way as people respond to God.”
+My pastor said, “Joe, sometimes the best thing a pastor can do is get out of the way and let people respond to God.”

 Three churches in 3 years.
-In a small rural community.
 Our church grew from 500 to 800 in attendance to over 1,200 in 4 locations.
-I know, as Christian Education Director I managed the database, and wrote the curriculum for our membership classes.
-My Senior Pastor and I registered and co-taught over 264 new members through our 3 part new membership classes during that time.
-Some were long time attendees who had never become members.
-Some were new people.
-It felt like a real time Acts 16:5 moment, “So the churches were strengthened in the faith and grew daily in numbers.”
+As Christian Education Director I managed the database, and wrote the curriculum for our membership classes.
+My Senior Pastor and I registered and co-taught over 264 new members just in our rural location through our 3 part new membership classes.
+It felt like Acts 16:5 had come to life.
+“So the churches were strengthened in the faith and grew daily in numbers.”

-But it all really started with a Hispanic Foursquare Church in our community.
+But it all really started with a local Hispanic Foursquare Church.
 Our theological beliefs aligned well and there was mutual understanding.
 Their elementary kids came over to our VBS and about 30 of the adults stayed to help.
-Even though not all of them spoke English, they helped with snack and cleaning for 200-300 kids at VBS, and the bilingual adults came and helped in every grade level and with registration for non english speaking parents.
+Even though not all of them spoke English, they helped with snack and cleaning for 350-400 kids at VBS, and the bilingual adults came and helped in every grade level and with registration for non english speaking parents.
 It was a healthy relationship.
-Then they needed a new sound system at their church.
-They came over, looked at ours and then our IT guy, myself, and our Senior Pastor went over there and looked at theirs and they decided they needed the exact same system.
-“You show us the way!”
-Pastor Cano exclaimed to us as we were discussing the options.
-Our IT Director ordered it for them, and our church may have also paid for it and installed it.
+The Hispanic church needed a new sound system.
+Our IT Director ordered the same system we had for them.
+Our church may have also paid for it and installed it.

-We partnered again with them through the Jirah Food Bank, located in an old retired grocery store.
+We partnered again with our Hispanic Church friends through the Jirah Food Bank, located in an old retired grocery store.
 Both Hispanic and White folks were in need in our community.
-So we had a church service and gave out food afterward.
+So we had a combined church service and gave out food afterward.
 Messages preached were done in English and Spanish through translation.
 Afterward we walked the attendees to their cars, carrying two bags of groceries for each vehicle, prepared ahead of time by the “white church” while the Hispanic Church led in worship and helped with translation.
-I would often preach for 10-15 minutes at these services along with other associate pastors from the “white church” while Pastor Cano translated.
-My Senior Pastor noted that I was good at those messages and I worked well with Pastor Cano through translation.
+I would often preach for 10 minutes at these services along with other associate pastors from the “white church” while Pastor Cano translated.
+We worked well with Pastor Cano through translation.
 I was happy to have found a way to contribute healing in some way to the brokenness of our community.

 Later my Senior Pastor and I talked about the partnership with VBS, the sound system, and the food bank.